-Wings are an essential component of any game day tailgating spread.
-This unique take on the classic is an option your guests will go crazy for.
+Wings are an essential component of any game-day tailgating spread.
+This unique take on classic chicken wings is an option your guests will go crazy for.
 Don’t forget to serve the wings with a roll of paper towels or napkins!–Kylie Mazon-Chambers

-To make these sweet and spicy chicken wings in your air fryer, replace the cornstarch with 1 tablespoon baking powder and toss it all together until evenly coated.
+To make this sweet and spicy chicken wings recipe in your air fryer, replace the cornstarch with 1 tablespoon of baking powder and toss it all together until evenly coated.
 Cook at 400°F (200°C) in batches, flipping once and spraying lightly with oil when flipping, about 10 minutes per side.
-Serve them as they finish or keep warm in a low oven until all the wings are cooked.
+Serve them as they finish, or keep warm in a low oven until all the wings are cooked.

 Gochujang, or red chili paste, is a savory, sweet, and spicy fermented condiment popular in Korean cooking.
 It is made from gochu-garu (chili powder), glutinous rice, fermented soybean powder, barley malt powder, and salt.
 It’s a dark, reddish paste with a rich, piquant flavor that is used to marinate meat, flavor stews, and as a condiment.